RedCreator37/HTMLNotepadFX/README.md

 HTMLNotepadFX is built on Java 11 and JavaFX (actually open source version of both, i.e. OpenJDK and OpenJFX).

-You'll have to manually install JavaFX since it's no longer bundled with JDK.
+You'll have to manually install JavaFX since it's no longer bundled with the JDK.

 ## Usage

-As said before, you need OpenJDK 11 and [OpenJFX SDK 11][openJFX] (older versions may work but aren't tested).
-Compile the source code and compress it into a .jar then run
+As said before, you need OpenJDK 11 and [OpenJFX SDK 11][openJFX] (older versions may work but haven't been tested).
+Compile the source code and compress the output into a .jar then run

 ```bash
 java --module-path="path_to_your_openjfx_sdk" \